Ontario and Canada Legal Rights Explained

 That said, the issue of fraud and welfare offences still looms large for claimants.
 The interface of welfare law with criminal law is therefore crucial.
 Unfortunately, the limited experience of most criminal practitioners with the field, the poverty of the accused, and the perceived legal complexity of the social assistance regime - all combine to dampen legal progress in the area.

-Further, the Canadian Charter of Rights and Freedoms - so effective otherwise at protecting the procedural rights of criminal defendants, has proven toothless to protect welfare recipients - with the fruit of all the overly-intrusive information and evidence-gathering tactics available to welfare authorities (again, see Ch.5 "Eligibility Information") being fed directly into fraud prosecutions (see s.5 "Charter Issues", below) without constitutional impediment.
+Further, the Canadian Charter of Rights and Freedoms - so effective otherwise at protecting the procedural rights of criminal defendants, has proven toothless to protect welfare recipients - with the fruit of all the overly-intrusive information and evidence-gathering tactics used by welfare authorities (again, see Ch.5 "Information Eligibility") being fed directly into fraud prosecutions (see s.5 "Charter Issues", below) without constitutional impediment.

-Practically all information exchanges between a claimant and welfare are recorded and are available as a source of evidence for criminal or other prosecution, and practically all personal financial and other documentation is available for the same purpose without any serious retention of the legal privacy rights otherwise enjoyed by citizens at large.
+Practically all information exchanges between a claimant and welfare are recorded and are available as a source of evidence for criminal or other prosecution, and practically all personal financial and other documentation is available for the same purpose despite the legal privacy rights otherwise enjoyed by those lucky enough not to need social assistance.

 2. Fraud